 This research assignment aims to prepare us for the Public Analysis short assignment and Paper 1.
-Your research should focus on some aspect of your work and thinking from the Identity Mapping assignment, and you should find at least five sources related to this aspect of your identity that you can analyze further in our upcoming assignments.
-To submit your research work, write out MLA or APA citations for the five (or more) sources and email the document to me before class the day it is due.
+Your research should focus on some aspect of your work and thinking from the Identity Mapping assignment, and you should find at least four sources related to this aspect of your identity.

 Our understanding of “public” includes sources that contribute to conversations in the broader public sphere, both print-based and digital.
 Through our research, we are hoping to find sources that offer some sort of perspective, insight, or argument related to some aspect of our personal identities.
 This could be broad – e.g., how have various people written about women, about whiteness or people of color, about the working class, etc.?
 It could be intersectional, drawing on multiple aspects of identity – e.g., how have various people written about latina women, about the white working class, about the black LGBTQ+ community, etc.?
 You could orient your research in a more specific direction – e.g., how have various people written about expectations and orientations toward women in the workplace, toward political identities in education, toward representations of gay men and women in the media, etc.?
 For our purposes, you can work with any public source that gives you any insight or any way of discussing this particular issue or aspect of your identity, whether or not it is the main focus of the source.